 – The color attracts catfish

-– Cannot be used in excesses because the ingredients are a bit heavy for the fish.
+– It cannot be used in excesses because the ingredients are a bit heavy for the fish.

 Wardley Shrimp Pellet Fish Food for Bottom and Algae Eaters - 9oz

 - Scientifically developed sinking pellet formula is ideal for feeding a variety of tropical fish, especially bottom feeders such as catfish plecostomus and loaches